 Design is an acquired taste

-High Velocity Fan Buying Guide And FAQ
+High Velocity Fan Buying Guide & FAQs

-Q: What Actually Is A High Velocity Fan?
+Q: What Actually Is A High-Velocity Fan?

-A: In simple terms, high velocity fans are usually heavy-duty air circulation floor fans.
+A: In simple terms, high-velocity fans are usually heavy-duty air circulation floor fans.
 They are usually used to effectively cool down large areas such as workshops and garages.
-However, as the weather is getting hotter, for longer periods of time and people are living in larger homes, high velocity fans have become a popular mainstay in many homes across the world, especially homes in the USA, Australia, Mexico and some parts of Canada.
+However, as the weather is getting hotter, for High-Velocity periods of time and people are living in larger homes, high velocity fans have become a popular mainstay in many homes across the world, especially homes in the USA, Australia, Mexico and some parts of Canada.
 In addition to cooling, high velocity fans are also commonly used for ventilation, exhaustion and drying.
 Many homes use high velocity fans to replace their air-conditioning units and thus saving them money as the high velocity fans are usually cheaper to operate.
 Another common use for high velocity fans are as carpet and wood dryers.